meringue7/Writeups/HTB/Puppy/Puppy.md

 ### nmap

-I start enumerating services on this host with nmap.
+Let's start by enumerating the services on this host with `nmap`.

 ```bash
 # nmap -A -Pn 10.10.11.70 -oA puppy